Domestic: (800) 748-3349 – International: (203) 743-3349

 Telecommunications

 Optical modulation and isolators are the backbone of modern networks.
 Varying the light’s amplitude, phase or polarization allows fiber systems to carry terabits of data.
 Advanced formats like QPSK and 16‑QAM, combined with coherent receivers, enable 100 Gbps, 400 Gbps and even 800 Gbps links.
+Modern fiber optic systems often use different wavelengths to carry multiple channels simultaneously, requiring precise modulation and control for effective channel spacing and advanced multiplexing.
 Optical isolators ensure that back‑reflected signals don’t scramble those coherent formats.
 Without isolators, reflections could degrade bit error rates or even trigger lasers to oscillate undesirably.

 Laser systems and sensing